foontzoot/foontzoot.github.io/index.md

 ##### ASP.NET 4.5 • MVC • FTP • Azure App Service • AzureSQL • Dapper • SQLServer • GitHub

 Completed this project with ASP.NET MVC 4.5 to accommodate client's need for printing, fulfillment, activation and shipping of custom gift cards.
-The project was divided into several parts: fetching data and custom images, data manipulation for upload to the database, upload of images to the local database accessible by the printer, cards QA, data upload to client’s FTP for activation, fulfillment, shipping and invoicing.
+The project was divided into several parts: fetching data and custom images, data manipulation for upload to the database, upload of images to the local database accessible by the printer, cards QA, data upload to client's FTP for activation, fulfillment, shipping and invoicing.
 Card proxy numbers were pre-loaded in our database.
 We used Azure App Service for hosting and Azure SQL with Dapper for data.
 Due to a printer limited networking abilities; we used local SQLServer 2008 for temporary image storage.

 ---

 #### Internal Inventory App (The Hunt Group)

-##### MS Access • SQLServer 2000 - 2012 • ASp.NET 2.0, 3.5, 4.0, 4.5 • SQLServer Reporting Services • VB Script • Classic ASP • MVC • WebAPI • JS • jQuery • CSS • GitHub
+##### MS Access • SQLServer 2000 - 2012 • ASP.NET 2.0, 3.5, 4.0, 4.5 • SQLServer Reporting Services • VBS • Classic ASP • MVC • WebAPI • JS • jQuery • CSS • GitHub

 Maintained and updated internal Inventory System based on SQLServer 2000 and MS Access.
 I played a key role in the successful migration of our database from SQLServer 2000 to SQLServer 2008 and later to SQLServer 2012.
 In the same process, I completely redesigned front-end GUI built in MS Access to a friendlier user experience using ASP.NET WebForms.
 During the upgrade, I created and optimized over 200 stored procedures and redesigned over 50 reports.
 Shipping/receiving tasks are 30% more efficient after adding barcode and QR Code enabled products tracking.
 In 2012, I converted the whole system from client/server type application to a 100% web-based system with no loss in productivity.
 In 2014, I upgraded backend to ASP.NET API web service and front end to the ASP.NET MVC app.